khulnasoft-lab/design.khulnasoft.com/contents/regions/empty-states.md

 *   Make users aware that a feature is not configured for use.
 *   Act as a placeholder for regions in the app left blank intentionally.
 *   Convey an error state, which will depend on the nature of the error and should be used judiciously.
 An example of this would be a server response error, that is, 404 or 500.
+For an error that requires user investigation or action, consider an [alert component](/components/alert/).
 *   Display empty search results.

 Empty states differ from banners in that they are not intended to promote or advertise new features or functionality.